gongahkia/personal-wiki/Haskell.md

     -- Maybe <a> => specifies a special nullable datatype where the value stored within the variable can either be of the specified type declared after the Maybe specifier or Nothing
         -- Nothing => special constant value representing the absence of a value -- Just <literal value of a> => special value that takes a parameter, the literal value of the non-null value stored within the Maybe <a> datatype
+    -- Either <a> <b> => specifies a datatype that could one of two specified datatypes, referred to with Left and Right -- Left <literal value of a> => special value that takes a parameter, the literal value of the left-defined datatype a
+        -- Right <literal value of b> => special value that takes a parameter, the literal value of the right-defined datatype b

+-- Here's an example of Maybe in use

 login :: String -> Maybe String -- type signature of a function that returns the username if login is succesful, and nothing if otherwise login "f4bulous!" = Just "unicorn73" -- function definition via pattern-matching